Procedure for holding COT meetings in open session

 If an interested party wishes to submit information relevant to a topic for consideration by the committee, they are welcome to do so but it should be submitted in writing to the secretariat at least seven working days before the meeting.
 The Secretariat will discuss with the Chairman the most appropriate way to present the information to the committee and the Chairman's decision will be final.

 Information concerning the dates of forthcoming COT meetings and topics are available at the relevant section of the website.
-Most COT meetings are held at Aviation House, where access to the building is controlled.
+COT meetings are held as Hybrid meetings.
 Information concerning COC and COM meetings can be obtained through the relevant sections of the COC and COM internet sites.
-Most COC and COM meetings are held in Skipton House where access to the building is also controlled.
+Most meetings are held at UKHSA premises with the option of joining remotely.

 Applications to attend a meeting as an observer